-Admission to the MA program in English with an option in Professional Writing requires a Bachelor of Arts or Bachelor of Science degree from an accredited institution of higher learning.
-Other qualifications and application materials are listed below.
+Admission to the MA program in English with an option in TESL requires a Bachelor of Arts or Bachelor of Science degree from an accredited institution of higher learning.
+Other qualifications and application materials appear below.
 Applicants should be mindful that meeting the minimum standards for admission does not guarantee admission.
-All applications are submitted electronically through the Graduate College.
-All required materials will be uploaded electronically with the application at: https://app.it.okstate.edu/gradcollege/